maegnes/darts-with-friends/README.md

 darts-with-friends
 ==================

+**please note that this application is an absolute quick'n'dirty solution. in the near future there will be a huge update. stay tuned!**

 during my christmas holidays i had the ambition to write a simple calculator for the darts games with some friends. now it works, but there's a lot of place for improvements. i also planned to add persistency of player data and statistics (but so far I didn't)